Becksteinlab/lammps/doc/src/dump_image.rst

 The *region* keyword can be used to create a graphical representation of a :doc:`region <region>`.
 This can be helpful in debugging the location and extent of regions, especially when those have parameters controlled by variables.
+The sequence of arguments to the *region* are: the region-ID, the color for drawing the region, the draw style, and possible additional arguments as required by the draw style.

-Four draw styles of representing a region are available:
-*filled*\, *transparency*\, *frame*\, and *points*.
-With style *filled* the surface of the region is triangulated and drawn.
+Four draw styles of representing a region are available: *filled*\, *transparency*\, *frame*\, and *points*.
+With draw style *filled* the surface of the region is triangulated and drawn.
 For region styles that support open faces, surfaces for such open faces are skipped.
-The style *transparent* is like *filled* but takes an additional parameter in the range of 0.0 to 1.0 that defines the opacity and thus allows to see what is inside the region.
+The style *transparent* is like *filled* but takes an additional parameter in the range of 0.0 to 1.0 that defines the opacity and thus allows to see what is inside the region for values < 1.
 Draw style *frame* represents the region with a mesh of "wires".
-The diameter of these "wires" can be set.
+The diameter of these "wires" are set with the following argument.
 Unlike with the *filled* style and similar to the *transparent* style, you can see what is *inside* the region with this draw style.
 The fourth draw style, *points*\, generates a random point cloud inside the simulation box and draws only those points that are within the region.
-This uses the same test than what is used to determine if an atom is inside the region.
+This uses the same test than what is used to determine if an atom is inside the region but ignores any open faces (which would match *all* positions as "inside").
 Draw styles *filled*\, *transparent*\, and *frame* support only "primitive" region styles (no unions or intersections of multiple regions), but the *points* draw style supports *all* region styles.

 Recommended transparency values are 0.25, 0.5, or 0.75 when used in combination with *fsaa on*.